Medical questions & health advice by licensed doctors

-"Will my anxiety be discussed at my gynecologic oncologist follow up?
+"Will my anxiety be discussed at my gynecologic oncologist follow up?"

 I have anxiety.
 What role will this play?
 I'm a 31 year old woman if that helps.

 It is very important to have your anxiety addressed in the context of your treatment.
 You should definitely mention this history to your primary cancer doctor when you see them.
 If you have a psychiatrist, you should continue to see them throughout this treatment course for support and medications as needed.
 Additionally, your cancer doctor should be able to direct you to additional cancer specific support resources, such as support groups, therapy, social work, and counseling.
 For some patients with cancer, they prefer to talk about these issues with their primary care doctor as there is often a good long standing relationship there.
 That would also be an acceptable strategy for dealing with your anxiety; the important thing is just to make sure you feel you are getting access to the support and resources that you need.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.